XI Transatlantic Workshop on the Economics of Crime

 We aim to bring together researchers from both sides of the Atlantic to present and discuss their work, allowing for an in-depth interaction between those working on the empirical and theoretical analysis of crime and illegal behavior.

-The workshop will consist of 10 to 12 contributed papers and two keynote lectures to be given by Imran Rasul (UCL) and Patrick Sharkey (NYU) .
+The workshop will consist of 15 contributed papers and two keynote lectures to be given by Imran Rasul (UCL) and Patrick Sharkey (Princeton) .

 This year’s theme will focus on prevention of crime over the life cycle but is not limited to this topic.
 Other suggested topics covered include the following: